CineStill 800T Film Review

 CineStill 800T is the world’s first¹ motion picture film pre-processed for development in standard chemicals.
 This high-speed tungsten-balanced colour emulsion is best known for its halation effects, fine grain, wide dynamic range, and accurate colour reproduction.

 There’s nothing out there quite like the 800T (or its analogs).
 This film combines the latest technology built by the largest colour film manufacturer in the world (Kodak) with characteristic light distortions that create instantly recognizable results.
-The popularity of this emulsion has been steadily going up since its introduction in 2012 to the point of becoming a cultural cliché.
+Its popularity has been steadily increasing since its introduction in 2012 to the point of becoming a cultural cliché.

-In this in-depth review, I’ll share my five years of experience with the film in samples, detailed technical specifications, a dive into history (including the recent controversy), and advanced shooting tips.
+In this in-depth review, I’ll share my six years of experience with the film in samples, detailed technical specifications, a dive into history (including the recent controversy), and advanced shooting tips.

 In this review: A brief history of CineStill 800T.
 Grain structure, resolution, and sharpness.
 CineStill 800T exposure guide and dynamic range.
 Pushing and pulling CineStill 800T.
 CineStill 800T colours & halation.
 Tungsten vs. daylight colour balance.
 Shooting CineStill 800T in daylight.
 Scanning CineStill 800T.
 How Kodak motion picture film is processed and packaged for still photographers.
 The 2023 CineStill controversy.
 Other CineStill colour cinema films.
-How much does CineStill 800T cost, and where to buy it. ¹ — While there may have been attempts previously to re-spool motion picture film for still cameras, and it has certainly been done by the manufacturers, CineStill is the first modern company independent of the manufacturer that brought this as a commercial product to the masses.
+How much does CineStill 800T cost, and where to buy it.
+Support this blog & get premium features with GOLD memberships!¹ — While there may have been attempts previously to re-spool motion picture film for still cameras, and it has certainly been done by some manufacturers, CineStill is the first modern independent company that brought this as a commercial product to the masses.

 CineStill 800T with Voigtländer Vitessa A.